LoiseauB/the_gossip_project_sinatra/README.md

 In this app app you can :

   - Read some gossip📖
+  - Create a gossip 🖋
   - Edit gossip✍️
-  - Delete gossip if you want⌫

 I'll use sinatra gem💎 and MVC architecture to build this app